Zemaneh-Yosef/royzmanimwebsite/_includes/zmanDescription/alot/body.md

 Dawn is the time that rays of sun can be seen in the lit up Eastern part of the sky (Rosh, Brachot 4:1; Rambam Pirush Mishnayot Yoma 3:1; Shulchan Aruch O.C.
 89:1).
 Halachically, it is the time that we transition from night into day, where the new day's commandments can start being fulfilled (although in an unideal fasion; preferably, these should wait until הנץ החמה/sunrise.
 However, if one has already done it erroniously or has a pressing need, they are still exempt).

-- The Night-Time Shema (when omitted due to negligence), Tikkun Hatzot, and the evening prayer are no longer recitable past this time.
+- The Night-Time Shema (when omitted due to negligence), Tikkun Hatzot, and the evening prayer are no longer recitable past this time
-- Despite this being an unideal time to pray, considering that its obligation has started, one may no longer eat until the end of his prayer.
+- Despite this being an unideal time to pray, considering that its obligation has started, one may no longer eat until the end of his prayer
-- Wearing Tallit & Tefilin requires Misheyakir, as they have an explicit start time within Brachot Bavli.
+- Tallit & Tefilin have separate rules from dawn and sunrise; that will be explained in the Misheyakir section

 ---